fiskaltrust/rollout-doc/middleware/step-by-step/5-rollout-scenario-with-terminals/README.md

-This configuration contains one cashbox with different queues and one single shared SCU.
+This configuration contains one CashBox with different queues and one single shared SCU.

 In this tutorial we will set up